FreeRADIUS/freeradius-server/raddb/README.rst

 If an external host is referenced in the context of a module the ``server`` config item is used.

+Unless the config item is a well recognised portmanteau (as ``filename`` is for example), it must be written as multiple distinct words seperated by underscores ``_``.

 The configuration items ``file``, ``script_file``, ``module``, ``detail``, ``detailfile``, ``attrsfile``, ``perm``, ``dirperm``, ``detailperm``, and ``hostname`` are deprecated.
 Please update your module configuration to use the new syntax.

+In most cases the server will tell you the replacement config item to use.

 SQL
 ---